Converge Challenge 2026

 Eligibility

 The competition is free to enter.
-You only need to commit to participating in Converge training and events.
-You will also need to prepare and make sure you stick to the programme deadlines.
+Participants must commit to taking part in Converge training sessions, events and programme deadlines.

 4. KickStart Challenge: £40k prize fund